 - (w) Keith Ellis (HFK Research Associate)

-Modern crests are the property of Watford FC.
+Crests are the property of Watford FC.
 Crest artwork provided by Geoff Allen.